 Ultimately, the outcome of such an approach is the depletion of both natural and human resources.
 As Dallas Mount, owner of Ranch Management Consultants, wisely puts it, many of spend too much time “working in the business, not on the business.”
 Today, my family works on the business by making thoughtful, strategic decisions that prioritize the long-term sustainability and success of our operation.
 This shift was essential for the changes we’ve made and has been a true testament to the power of rethinking the way we operate.

 From there we gathered data and formulated a plan.
 Resources like the Natural Resources Conservation Service (NRCS), South Dakota Grasslands Coalition, Ranching for Profit, and individuals who have succeeded in regenerative agriculture helped guide us through this process.
-I believe you can’t manage what you don’t measure, and having a plan gives us the confidence to make those decisions and apply them efficiently.
+I believe you can’t manage what you don’t measure and having a plan gives us the confidence to make those decisions and apply them efficiently.

 What did we do from there?
 My dad says, “Replace spending money with management.”
 That’s exactly what we did.
 Instead of managing for short-term fixes, we looked at long term results and sought to improve those.
 Managing in this way helped to free us from the ever-changing cycles that are unavoidable in agriculture such as the markets and unpredictable weather.
 From adjusting our stock density to lengthening our rest and recovery periods, this type of management was the key to our success.